← Essays

 Tiago Forte taught a generation to build a second brain.
 He forgot to make it visible to others.

-Tiago Forte's "Building a Second Brain" did something genuinely useful: it gave a generation of knowledge workers a systematic framework for capturing and organizing information.
-The PARA method — Projects, Areas, Resources, Archive — is clean, memorable, and works.
-Progressive summarization is a real technique.
-The concept of a "personal knowledge management" system that supplements biological memory is correct and important.
+Tiago Forte's "Building a Second Brain" did something genuinely useful, in that it gave a generation of knowledge workers a systematic framework for capturing and organising information.
+The PARA method, with its four categories of Projects, Areas, Resources, and Archive, is clean, memorable, and works.
+Progressive summarisation is a real technique.
+The concept of a personal knowledge management system that supplements biological memory is correct and important.

-The framework has one significant blind spot, and it is in the name: second brain.
-Singular.
-Yours alone.
+The framework has one significant blind spot, and it is, in a sense, in the name: second brain, singular, yours alone.

 What PARA optimizes for